Blockchain-Learning-Group/dapp-fundamentals/course-content/simpleStorageExercise.rst

   Storage variable is no longer accessible, let's write a function to fix that!

-11 Create a function to get the value of storedData, line 10-12
+11 Create a function to get the value of ``storedData``, line 10-12
 -----------------------------
     - `Video Tutorial <https://drive.google.com/open?id=1JDoKpSt2ZNSuMMlKHyozTErlvoWzFOPi>`_